 On the other hand, there will be family factors that will also affect the sale and, in some cases, even prevent it.
 Some examples are companies with a large number of shareholders, some even untraceable, companies in the hands of the “generation of cousins”, or in which its shareholders are at odds.
 Identify as soon as possible any possible family conflicts and put them on the table as soon as possible, and let yourself be advised and mediated by expert lawyers in these types of family conflict.

-8. The working conditions of your employees are also key for sale
+8. The working conditions of your employees are also key for a sale

 The first thing to do is to analyse if you have become “the orchestra man” in your company.
 Everything depends on you.
 You have to professionalise your company by having a structure that allows you to distribute responsibilities and in which everything does not depend on you.
 If you don’t have one, hire a general manager to manage the company and report to you as president or CEO.
 This will allow you to make a much smoother transition when the buyer enters the company, whether a financial investor or an industrialist.
 When the buyer observes very hands-on company management, the deal often falls through, especially with international buyers.